Class el.AudioBuffer

 Parameters:

-- channel integer Channel to apply gain to
+- channel int Channel to apply gain to

 - gain number Gain to apply to a channel